-The Indianapolis airport terminal, at 7800 Col. H. Weir Cook Memorial Drive, is a three-level building opened in 2008 as the first international airport designed and built after 9/11.
+The Indianapolis airport terminal is a three-level facility opened in 2008 as the first international airport designed and built after 9/11.
 The lower level is for arrivals and includes bag claim.
 The middle level contains a pedestrian bridge leading to a parking garage and ground transportation.
 The third level is for departures and includes airline check-in counters and the entrances to the airport’s two concourses, A and B. The concourses are connected post-security by a walkway.

 The terminal contains numerous dining and shopping options.

-For passengers leaving the airport, there are the usual ground transportation options, including app-based ride services, taxis, car services and courtesy vehicles.
-There is also scheduled express bus service from the airport to downtown Indianapolis every half hour, as well as other routes that go to Muncie and Ball State University, Bloomington and Indiana University and to Lafayette, West Lafayette and Purdue University.
+For arriving passengers there are the usual ground transportation options leaving the airport, including app-based ride services, taxis, car services and courtesy vehicles.
+There is also scheduled express bus service every half-hour from the airport to downtown Indianapolis, as well as other routes that go to Muncie and Ball State University, Bloomington and Indiana University and to Lafayette, West Lafayette and Purdue University.

 Allegiant Air flights arrive and depart from gates on Concourse B in Indianapolis.
 Although Allegiant flies to numerous destinations from Indianapolis, it does not offer connecting service so all passengers leave the airport upon arrival.
 As at all airports, Allegiant begins check-in 2 hours ahead of scheduled flight time and closes check-in 45 minutes before departure.